-Visitors to Holy Cross Abbey in Tipperary will depart refreshed, and instilled with a sense of the immense history of this sacred place—a destination of pilgrimage for people all over world.
+Stop off in picturesque Holycross village with its cluster of thatched cottages and vibrant flowers.
+Get a sense of the history of this sacred place, a destination of pilgrimage for people all over the world.